jaiheeho/YOLOv1_red_scarf/README.md

 Calculate mean Average Precision is in "mAP.ipynb" jupter notebook file.
 Running the jupyter code is very straightforward.

 ## 3. DEMO
+### 3-1 demo_simple_resut.ipynb
+This jupyter notebook file simply shows the figures in paper.

 ## 4. Code